Frontal Lobe Development – Brain Maturity Explained

 Neurological disorders like Alzheimer’s disease and dementia, as well as traumatic brain injury, can also lead to loss of frontal lobe function, which results in cognitive and executive function decline.
 These factors stress the need to care for one’s brain health throughout life to have a preserved ability to process information and emotional resilience.

 Knowing when the frontal lobe fully develops is important for observing adult behavior and thinking patterns.
-At Hillside Horizon, we offer professional therapy and mental health services to help people cope with challenges related to brain maturity.
+At Hillside Horizon for Teens, we offer professional therapy and mental health services to help people cope with challenges related to brain maturity.

 Our clinical psychologists specialize in emotional control therapy, ADHD therapy, and other advanced brain functions and skills therapy, developing appropriate strategies for each case.
 If you want help for yourself or someone you care about, our specialists are ready to help with better mental health outcomes.